The San Francisco Foundation

 • Competition is likely substantial given the foundation's reputation and limited open-application opportunities

-• Priority given to small organizations (budgets ≤$500K), grassroots efforts, and BIPOC-led organizations
+• Priority given to small organisations (budgets ≤$500K), grassroots efforts, and BIPOC-led organisations

 Reapplication Policy